kevyder/fastapi_template/README.md

 # FastAPI Template

-This project is a template for building FastAPI applications with best practices for development, testing, and deployment using Docker and Poetry.
+This project is a template for building FastAPI applications with best practices for development, testing, and deployment using Docker and uv.

 ## Features

 - FastAPI application structure
 - Docker and Docker Compose support for development and testing
-- Poetry for dependency management
+- uv for fast dependency management
 - Pre-configured for testing with pytest
 - Example endpoints and test cases